Placeholders

 - Gets the player's role type IDteam

-- Gets the player's team (e.g. NTF, Chaos)side
+- Gets the player's team (e.g. NTF, Chaos)faction

-- Gets the player's sidehealth
+- Gets the player's factionhealth

 - Gets the player's healthmaxhealth